Astra-exe/TDLF2025/api/docs/registration-categories/index.md

     }
   ],
   "status": 200,
-  "description": "Information about all the categories of pairs players registration" }
+  "description": "Information about all the registrations categories" }
 ```